iranzo/iranzo.github.io/content/2003-03-05-VPNS-Multiple-VPN-s-Launcher.markdown

 ### Version 0.42

-Change in the compare.pl script for the case in wich the changed ip was the local one to restart all vpn daemons.
+Change in the compare.pl script for the case in which the changed ip was the local one to restart all vpn daemons.

-Before this version, when local ip changed, only the first-checked VPN will be restarted as there was no file specifiying a total restart.
+Before this version, when local ip changed, only the first-checked VPN will be restarted as there was no file specifying a total restart.

 ### Version 0.41

 Little changes in configuration files an scripts to make it easier to set up, please, check your configuration files to use new behaviour

--   pid file now gets automatically defined to match vpns kill procedure, so it should't be in "master" file.
+-   pid file now gets automatically defined to match vpns kill procedure, so it shouldn't be in "master" file.
 ### Version 0.4

 Now, added localhost IP resolution to check if just origin or end (or both) changed their IP, so if either one of them changes, the VPN get's marked as restart-needed.